 Of course, that means you have to retire in the right place.
 While Florida is arguably the most popular state for retirees, not every city offers affordable living.
-That's why we put together a list of 12 places where you can live on your social security alone while still enjoying all of those perks that make Florida so popular in the first place.
+That's why we put together a list of nine places where you can live on your Social Security alone while still enjoying all of those perks that make Florida so popular in the first place.

-Unless otherwise noted, all rent figures were provided by Apartments.com and all home prices were pulled from Zillow.
+Editor's note: Unless otherwise noted, Apartments.com provided all rent figures, and all home prices were pulled from Zillow.

 Get a protection plan on all your appliances